Binny007/CapstoneProject_Surviving_the_App-pocalypse/README.md

 ### Tasks:
+       ### Data Preprocessing:
-       **Data Preprocessing**: Clean and preprocess the dataset, handling missing values and transforming categorical variables into numerical ones as needed.
+             Clean and preprocess the dataset, handling missing values and transforming categorical variables into numerical ones as needed.
        **Exploratory Data Analysis**: Perform an exploratory analysis of the dataset to understand the distribution of variables and their relationship with app churn.